 The first thing you’ll do is call our friendly engineers if you have any issues at all.
 99% of the time we can troubleshoot over the phone and fix the problem.
-In the off chance that the pump needs a new part that isn’t an impeller, we’ll mail it out ASAP (free if under 2 year warranty) Most of our customers swap out these parts themselves as the pumps disassemble easily.
+In the off chance that the pump needs a new part that isn’t the helical pumping mechanism, we’ll mail it out ASAP (free if under 2 year warranty) Most of our customers swap out these parts themselves as the pumps disassemble easily.
 With that said, it’s only rare cases that our systems have had issues and almost all of them have been from running the pumps dry.
-We include a backup impeller in the kit (the only 'wear' part in the pump) so you can get pumping again quickly.
-We recommend leaving this on site somewhere so you don't lose it! :)
+We include a backup helical pumping mechanism in the kit so you can get pumping again quickly.

 What is the Warranty?

 We guarantee 85% power output of solar cells after 25 years.
 Plus, we offer the most comprehensive 2 Year Warranty on all our solar well pumps for added peace of mind. (yes, longer than the iPhone warranty) We believe in our products and our limited liability warranty is to protect your investment from manufacturer defects.
 If there are any issues with our product during the first 2 years, please contact us for an immediate replacement.
 Like most pumps, the impeller/pumping mechanism is the part that sees the most wear and tear and this can be replaced easily in the field with a screwdriver.
 We also keep many spare parts in stock and will ship them out immediately.
 More on our 2 Year Warranty here.